-In this section, we established that the proposed algorithm \textproc{VerifyExistenceOfWalk()} correctly and completely decides the existence of a feasible computation walk ending at a given final edge within the computation graph.
+In this section, we established that the proposed algorithm \VerifyExistenceOfWalk{} correctly and completely decides the existence of a computing-targeted walk ending at a given final edge within the computation graph.
 Furthermore, we proved that the algorithm runs in polynomial time with respect to the input size, providing an effective and efficient procedure for verifying computation walks.

-\section{Proof of \texorpdfstring{$P=NP$}{P=NP}}
+\section{Proof of \textsf{P=NP}}

-In this section, we prove that $P=NP$ by constructing a deterministic polynomial-time algorithm that simulates the behavior of a non-deterministic verifier for any given input.
-The proof is divided into three key subsections, each addressing a crucial part of the simulation process:
+In this section, we establish that $P=NP$ by constructing a deterministic polynomial-time algorithm that simulates the branching behavior of a deterministic verifier for multiple symbols.
+The proof is organized into three progressive subsections:

-\begin{itemize} \item In the first subsection, we describe how to extend a previously visited computation graph by selectively adding edges in polynomial time.
-This process uses the verification mechanism for the existence of a feasible computation walk developed in the previous section.
-This forms the core strategy to simulate non-determinism deterministically. \item In the second subsection, we show how the exponential-time algorithm that simulates all certificates can be transformed into a polynomial-time simulation algorithm by leveraging the edge-extension mechanism from the first subsection. \item In the final subsection, we demonstrate that this simulation strategy applies to all problems in NP, thereby proving that every problem in NP can be solved in deterministic polynomial time. \end{itemize}
+\begin{itemize} \item \textbf{Incremental Extension of Footmarks Graph:} We describe an incremental edge extension procedure to the verified footmark graph by selectively adding edges corresponding to valid transitions.
+This process leverages the \VerifyExistenceOfWalk{} mechanism developed in the previous section, forming the deterministic core for simulating multiple transitions from a single computation node. \item \textbf{Transformation to Polynomial-Time Simulation:} We demonstrate how the traditionally exponential-time simulation of all certificates can be reduced to polynomial time by utilizing the above edge-extension strategy, effectively bypassing the brute-force search space. \item \textbf{Generalization to NP:} We show that this simulation strategy is applicable to all problems within the NP class, thereby concluding that $NP \subseteq P$, which implies $P = NP$. \end{itemize}